facebook/prophet/python/README.md

 On Windows, PyStan requires a compiler so you'll need to [follow the instructions](http://pystan.readthedocs.io/en/latest/windows.html).
  The key step is installing a recent [C++ compiler](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

+## Installation using Docker and docker-compose (via Makefile)

+Simply type `make build` and if everything is fine you should be able to `make shell` or alternative jump directly to `make py-shell`.

+To run the tests, inside the container `cd python/fbprophet` and then `python -m unittest`

 ### Example usage

 ```python